 The activity worksheet includes two pages of pictures of different ocean plants and animals.
 As the classroom procedure page mentions, you will want to prepare beforehand and ensure you have crayons or colored pencils for the students.
-You can turn the activity into a kind of quiz if you wish by displaying the pictures without the labels and have students label them.
+You can turn the activity into a kind of quiz if you wish by displaying the pictures without the labels and having students label them.

 WHAT LIVES IN THE OCEAN HOMEWORK ASSIGNMENT

-There are two parts on the homework assignment.
+There are two parts to the homework assignment.
 The first section provides a word search puzzle with 20 words to find.
 The second section lists five prompts.
 There are two answer options for each prompt.
 Students will choose the correct answer and circle it.
 You can decide to allow or not allow them to use the content pages as reference.

 Worksheet Answer Key